sparkwebdev/stevenpark.co.uk/src/posts/blog/2020-08-08-lockdown-front-end-dev-resources-tutorials-quizzes.md

 ---
-title: Useful dev and design links for lockdown
+title: Useful dev and design links
 subtitle: A list of resources, tutorials and quizzes that I've been using to brush up on my front-end dev and design skills during recent months.
 date: 2020-08-08
 tags: ['Useful Links']
 ---

-One of the upsides to the recent lockdown restrictions and downturn of client work is the time it has given me look through some of my saved web bookmarks and improve my front-end dev and design skills.
+THe downturn of client work over these last few months has had a silver lining of giving me the time to improve my front-end dev and design skills.
 Below is a list of some of the resources, tutorials and quizzes that I've been working my way through.

 ## Front End Dev